alozano-77/AWS-SAA-C02-Course/README.md

 ### 1.13.2.
 Application Load Balancer (ALB)

 ALB is a layer 7 or Application Layer Load Balancer.
-It is capable of inspecting data that passes through.
+It is capable of inspecting data that passes through it.
 It can understand the application layer `http` and `https` and take actions based on things in those protocols like paths, headers, and hosts.

+All AWS load balancers are scalable and highly available.
 Capacity that you have as part of an ALB increases automatically based on the load which passes through that ALB.
 This is made of multiple ALB nodes each running in different AZs.
 This makes them scalable and highly available.

 Load balancing can be internet facing or internal.
 The difference is whether the nodes of the LB, the things which run in the AZs have public IP addresses or not.

 Internet facing LB is designed to be connected to, from public internet based clients, and load balance them across targets.

 Internal load balancer is not accessible from the internet and is used to load balance inside a VPC only.

 Load balancer sits between a client and one or more servers.
 Front end or listening side, accepts connections from a client.
 Back end is used for distribution to the targets.

-LB billed on hourly rate and **Load Balancer Capacity Unit** LCU.
+LB billed based on two things:
+1. A standard hourly rate.
+2. An LCU (**Load Balancer Capacity Unit**) rate.
+One LCU allows 25 connections per second, 3,000 active connections per minute, 1GB per hour for EC2 instances and IP addresses as targets, and 0.4GB per hour for Lambda functions as targets, and 1,000 rule evaluations per second.
 LCU that you consume is based on the highest value for all of the individual measurements.
 You pay a certain number of LCUs based on your load over that hour.

 #### 1.13.2.1.
 Cross zone load balancing